argilla-io/argilla-cookbook/domain-eval/README.md

 python generate_dataset.py --input_dir path/to/your/documents --model_id your_model_id --output_path output_directory
 ```

-This will create a Distiset containing the generated exam questions for all documents in the input directory.
+This will create a [Distiset](https://distilabel.argilla.io/dev/sections/how_to_guides/advanced/distiset/) containing the generated exam questions for all documents in the input directory.

 ### 2. Annotate Dataset

 The `annotate_dataset.py` script takes the generated questions and creates an Argilla dataset for annotation.
 It sets up the dataset structure and populates it with the generated questions and answers, randomizing the order of answers to avoid bias.
-Once in Argilla, your or a domain expert can annotate the dataset with the correct answer.
+Once in Argilla, you or a domain expert can validate the dataset with the correct answers.

+You will see suggested correct answers from the LLM in random order and you can approve the correct answer or select a different one.
+The duration of this process will depend on the scale of your evaluation dataset, the complexity of your domain data, and the quality of your LLM.
+For example, we were able to create 150 samples within 1 hour on the domain of transfer learning, using Llama-3.1-70B-Instruct, mostly by approving the correct answer and discarding the incorrect ones.

 To run the annotation process: